Paul Dahlke (Buddhist): Biography

 In 1898, he started a journey around the world and was fascinated by the South Pacific.
 He also stopped over in Ceylon where he encountered Buddhism.
 He had read about Buddhism when he had studied Schopenhauer.
 Two years later he went on his second journey, this time specifically to Ceylon to learn more about Buddhism.
-He learned Pali and met local Sinhala Buddhist monks among them Hikkaduwe Sumangala, Suriyagoda Sumangala, Nyananissara und Wagiswara.
+He learned Pali and met local Sinhala Buddhist monks among them Hikkaduwe Sumangala, Suriyagoda Sumangala, Nyananissara and Wagiswara.